 - good housekeeping

-You are advised to seek advice on which of these factors would be relevant to your proposed application.
-Our Environmental Protection team can help you with this.
+Contact us for advice on which of these factors might be relevant to your proposed application.

 A planning condition requiring the production of a method statement, which includes monitoring and control of emissions, might be recommended.
 We advise you contact us at an early stage to agree any requirements.